Shannon Bloedel

 Shannon Bloedel was an American Paralympian sit-skier.
 She won an Olympic silver medal in the 1992 Paralympics.
 Bloedel then became a model for Nordstrom.

 Description

+Bloedel was the last of ten Catholic children when she was born in about 1960.
+Her mother was a nurse and her father was a doctor.
+The family were keen on waterskiing.

-An accident when she was aged ten left Bloedel without the use of her legs.
-She decided to ski whilst attending the University of Washington and joined the national team in 1987.
+An accident when she was aged ten when her minibike had a collision with a car.
+The accident left Bloedel without the use of her legs so she had a wheelchair at Wilson High in Tacoma.
+At school she was keen on sport including tennis, swimming, javelin and weightlifting and at home her brothers would pull her along in a toboggan through the snow.
+She decided to ski whilst attending the University of Washington where she studied for a degree in social work and a master's in rehabilitation therapy.
+She was recruited by a ski instructor at the campus.

+She joined the national team in 1987.

 She won gold medals at the National Championships in the US and Canada in 1991.
 At the 1992 Winter Paralympics Bloedel took a silver medal at Albertville in the Giant Slalom coming second to Marit Ruth whose time was 2:36:78.
 Teammate Candace Cable of the USA came third.

 Bloedel did some modelling of clothes.
 She became pregnant and retired from skiing to live with husband and children in Seattle.
+In 2016 she was inducted into the North-West Ski Hall of Fame.
+The others honoured were Judy Nagel Johnson, Nobi Kano and Lenore Lyle.